-This is a calculus-based course in probability and statistics.
-Topics covered include descriptive statistics, probability, random variables, estimation, confidence intervals, hypothesis tests, simple linear regression, ANOVA, and applications.
+(4 credit, 4 lecture, 0 lab) [MATH250] This is a calculus-based course in probability and statistics.
+Topics covered include descriptive statistics, probability, random variables, estimation, confidence intervals, hypothesis tests, simple linear regression, ANOVA and applications.

-MANAGEMENT & MARKETING
+MANAGEMENT & MARKETING MGMT235 Small Business

-MGMT235 Business Management
+Management

-This course covers the problems of starting and managing a business venture and will include contemporary management practices used by successful businesses.
+This course covers the problems of starting and managing a business venture and includes contemporary management practices used by successful businesses.

-MGMT237 Concepts of
+MGMT237 Concepts of Management

-(3 credit, 3 lecture, 0 lab) [Pre-or corequisites: CMIS101 and BUSN180 or ENGL100]
+(3 credit, 3 lecture, 0 lab) [Pre- or corequisite: CMIS101 and BUSN180 or ENGL100]

-This course covers, in detail, the managerial process, including planning, organizing, leading, and controlling.
-Other topics studied include the purposes of organizations and how they function, the business environment, human behavior, operations management, and total quality management.
+This course covers, in detail, the managerial process, including planning, organizing, leading and controlling.
+Other topics studied include the purposes of organizations and how they function, the business environment, human behavior, operations management and total quality management.